brdga4/holbertonschool-hbnb/part1/documentation.md

 ### User Registration:

 This flow details how a user creates a new account, including email validation, and role assignment via the system facade.
+The client initiates the process by sending new profile data to the API presentation endpoints.
+The business facade checks the repository to verify that the provided email address is unique and available.
+Once validated, the facade hashes the password, creates the domain object, and commits the records to database storage.

 ```mermaid
 sequenceDiagram